What is Argentina known for and what can we learn about the country?

 It’s a partner dance that’s sensual, passionate, and romantic.
 Carlos Gardel is one of the most popular tango singers and songwriters, and his music is nothing but beautiful.

-People who want to learn how to dance Salsa will travel to Buenos Aires with the specific purpose of learning the dance.
+People who want to learn how to dance Tango will travel to Buenos Aires with the specific purpose of learning the dance.

 Argentina is known by many for Lionel Messi, one of the most well-known figures to come out of the country.